GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Unable to log in to MacBook – login loop

 This is a known issue affecting older versions of macOS, where users are unable to log in despite entering the correct password.
-The issue has been resolved in **macOS 15.4.1 and later**.

 The problem typically occurs because some key presses are not registered properly at the login screen, resulting in an incorrect password input — even if the user typed it correctly.

-To resolve the issue, upgrade your macOS to version **15.4.1 or later**.

 ### Suggested steps